ankaAR/bestiario5e/_creatures/poltergeist.md

 If the target is a creature, the poltergeist makes a Charisma check contested by the target's Strength check.
 If the poltergeist wins the contest, the poltergeist hurls the target up to 30 feet in any direction, including upward.
 If the target then comes into contact with a hard surface or heavy object, the target takes 1d6 damage per 10 feet moved.

 If the target is an object that isn't being worn or carried, the poltergeist hurls it up to 30 feet in any direction.
-The poltergeist can use the object as a ranged weapon, attacking one creature along the object's path (+4 to hit) and dealing 5 (2d4) bludgeoning damage on a hit.
+The poltergeist can use the object as a ranged weapon, attacking one creature along the object's path (+4 to hit) and dealing 5 (2d4) puntos de daño contundente on a hit.